GToidZ/ske-soft-arch-2023/24-01-12-first-lab/README.md

 This lab session is to setup Laravel and implement the chapter 2 of Terry Matula's Laravel Cookbook[^1].

 The cookbook however was made for Laravel 3.x, there are missing features in Laravel 10.x.
 I intend to implement the legacy syntax in the book with modern practices.
-Such as, using HTML `form` and `input` tags to create form.
+Such as, using HTML `form` and `input` tags to create form, or directory structure changes.

 # Laravel Default README